 Under the best interests of the creditors test, creditors must be paid a least as much as they would have received in a Chapter 7 case (which is based, in large part, on how much nonexempt equity you have).
 Under the best efforts test, you must pay into your plan an amount equal to thirty-six months of your disposable income if your income is below the median income for your state, and sixty months of your disposable income if your income is above the state median.

 Another common way to modify a Chapter 13 plan is to extend the time period for payments under the plan.
-Chapter 13 plans can last to up to sixty months.
+Chapter 13 plans can last up to sixty months.
 An extension of the plan may be the only option if your debts consist of primarily nondischargable debts such as student loans, child support, or certain taxes.

 Sometimes your circumstances may change so drastically that you are unable to complete your Chapter 13 plan, nor can you propose a modification that would comply with the law.
 In such a case you can ask the court for a hardship discharge.
 A hardship discharge will release your obligation to complete the plan and eliminate certain debts.
 In order to get a hardship discharge, three factors must exist.

-Examples of reasons that might merit a hardship discharge include: you had a sickness or injury which kept you from working or the death of spouse resulted in a decline in income such that you couldn't make the payments on even a modified plan.
+Examples of reasons that might merit a hardship discharge include: you had a sickness or injury which kept you from working or the death of a spouse resulted in a decline in income such that you couldn't make the payments on even a modified plan.

 The hardship discharge is the same as a Chapter 7 discharge; only those debts dischargeable in Chapter 7 are eliminated.

 If you are not eligible for a hardship discharge, you may still be eligible to convert your case to Chapter 7 bankruptcy and get a discharge.
-If you were otherwise eligible for Chapter 7 to begin with but chose to go into Chapter 13 to try to save some assets that you would have lost in a Chapter 7, you can surrender those nonexempt assets in a conversion to chapter 7.
+If you were otherwise eligible for Chapter 7 to begin with but chose to go into Chapter 13 to try to save some assets that you would have lost in a Chapter 7, you can surrender those nonexempt assets in a conversion to Chapter 7.
 You may also be able to convert to a Chapter 7 if your household size increases or income decreases enough to bring you below the median income for your state.

 You always have the option to have the Chapter 13 case dismissed and return to the same position that you were before you filed.
 This would allow your creditors to pursue their claims against you.
-Bur for some debtors, this may still be the right (or only) choice.
+But for some debtors, this may still be the right (or only) choice.